 After hulling and shelling, the almonds are transported to the processing facilities, where they undergo a range of activities such as peeling, sorting, grading, blanching, milling, chipping, roasting, and packaging.

-Australian almond sizes are represented as number of almonds per ounce, which is consistent with international standards.
-The grades are: Fancy, Extra Supreme, Supreme, and Manufacturing.
+Australian almond sizes are represented as a number of almonds per ounce, which is consistent with international standards.
+The grades are Fancy, Extra Supreme, Supreme, and Manufacturing.

 ● Domestic consumption of almond in Australia